 Violin and Viola

-Heather began her studies at the Indiana University Jacobs School of Music in 2003 with a full scholarship under the tutelage of Alan DeVeritch.
-While there, Heather was the graduate assistant to the String Department for some time.
-Completing her performer diploma in 2006, Heather decided to pursue a master's degree and graduated in December 2008.
+Carlasare began her studies at the Indiana University Jacobs School of Music in 2003 with a full scholarship under the tutelage of Alan DeVeritch.
+While there, she was the graduate assistant to the String Department for some time.
+Completing her performer diploma in 2006, she decided to pursue a master's degree and graduated in December 2008.
 She has also studied with Yuval Gotlibovich, Helen Callus and Atar Arad in addition to having performed with Joshua Bell on several occasions.

-In addition to performance, Heather has always had a deep love of teaching music.
-Starting in 1998, Heather was a private instructor at the Victory Music Studio in New York for many years.
+In addition to performance, Carlasare has always had a deep love of teaching music.
+Starting in 1998, she was a private instructor at the Victory Music Studio in New York for many years.
 At Indiana University, she enjoyed studying under famed string pedagogue Mimi Zweig.
-After marrying pianist Mario Carlasare in August 2009, Heather moved to Illinois where she accepted a teaching job at The Music Connection in Orland Park, IL and Frankfort, IL.
+After marrying pianist Mario Carlasare in August 2009, Heather moved to Illinois where she accepted a teaching job at The Music Connection in Orland Park, Illinois and Frankfort, Illinois.
 At The Music Connection, she teaches weekly Suzuki Violin and Adult Strings Groups, along with a full private studio.
-Heather completed her Suzuki Violin Books 1-3 training with Edward Kreitman.
+Carlasare completed her Suzuki Violin Books 1-3 training with Edward Kreitman.

 - Applied Violin